MartyDickerson/MartyDickerson/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2025 Goals: Ship more!!
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to stream on Twitch
 <!--🔐 SOC Analyst:

 Skilled in incident detection, triage, and response